cozy/cozy-stack/.planning/STATE.md

 - **`sendWebDAVError` is the single entry point for every non-2xx WebDAV response.** Plans 05 (auth 401), 06 (router 405/404), 07 (PROPFIND 403/404/507), 08 (GET 404/403/500), and all Phase 2/3 handlers must route through it so the Content-Length + Content-Type + XML shape invariants stay uniform.
 - **Use `echo.HeaderContentType` / `echo.HeaderContentLength` constants** rather than raw header strings, matching the convention of the rest of cozy-stack's Echo handlers.

+### Plan 01-09 Decisions (End-to-End Gowebdav Gate + Phase 1 Sign-Off)

+- **One consolidated `TestE2E_GowebdavClient` test with 5 explicitly-named subtests — one per ROADMAP success criterion.** `SuccessCriterion1_BrowseWithBearerToken`, `SuccessCriterion2_AuthRequiredExceptOptions`, `SuccessCriterion3_SecurityGuards`, `SuccessCriterion4_GetFileAndCollection`, `SuccessCriterion5_NextcloudRedirect`.
+The subtest name IS the requirement it verifies — grep-friendly audit trail, no separate cross-reference table to maintain.
+All 5 green on first run because every earlier wave had already delivered the pieces; the test exists to prove that the pieces compose correctly end-to-end through a real WebDAV client.
+- **Mixed client strategy inside one test file.** The gowebdav client (`studio-b12/gowebdav.NewClient(url, "", token)`) drives criterion 1 because the whole point is "does a real WebDAV client work against this stack?".
+Criteria 2-5 use raw `httpexpect` because they assert on precise HTTP-level details (status codes, headers, redirect chains) that gowebdav abstracts away. `httpexpect.DontFollowRedirects` is essential for criterion 5 — without it the 308 is invisible.
+- **gowebdav promoted from `// indirect` to direct dep in `go.mod`.** Plan 01-01 kept it indirect until a non-test file imported it; plan 01-09 Task 1 is the first test file that imports it directly, so the indirect marker is now wrong. `go mod tidy` removes it automatically as part of the Task 1 commit.
+- **Ship Phase 1 with an explicit `-race` caveat; defer the harness race.** User decision at the plan 01-09 Task 2 checkpoint. `go test ./web/webdav/... -race -count=1` fails with ~6 WARNING: DATA RACE reports, but every race is between `pkg/config/config.UseViper` (called by `config.UseTestFile` in test N setup) and `config.FsURL` (read by the `AntivirusTrigger` goroutine launched by `stack.Start` in test N-1).
+The race is reproducible on `master` without any Phase 1 code and its fix surface is entirely in non-webdav packages (`pkg/config/config`, `model/job`, `model/stack`, `tests/testutils`).
+Blocking Phase 1 merge on a pre-existing stack-wide bug would be scope creep.
+Phase 1 ships as `nyquist_compliant: true` with a caveat; the race is filed in "Deferred Follow-ups" below as `01.1-race-harness` (provisional — may become a Phase 2 prerequisite instead).
+- **VALIDATION.md frontmatter `nyquist_compliant: true` carries a `nyquist_caveat` field.** Standard frontmatter has a binary flag; we extended it with a prose caveat so future phase-plan scans can detect the deferred invariant without opening the file.
+Do NOT claim `-race` is clean anywhere in the phase artifacts — the caveat is the authoritative statement.
+- **Race fix NOT attempted in plan 01-09.** Per user instruction, this plan's job was to close Phase 1, not to fix the race.
+The race is filed as a separate hardening task.
+Preferred fix order (most local first): (a) `t.Cleanup` hook in `testutils.TestSetup` calling `stack.Shutdown`; (b) `sync.RWMutex` around `pkg/config/config` globals; (c) per-test context on `memScheduler.StartScheduler`.

+---

+## Deferred Follow-ups

+Items discovered during Phase 1 execution that are out of scope for Phase 1 but must be resolved before the affected invariant can be re-asserted.
+These are NOT blockers for Phase 1 merge — they are explicit deferrals with user approval.

+### FOLLOWUP-01 — Test-harness data race under `-race` (provisional slot: `01.1-race-harness`)

+**Status:** Deferred (user decision 2026-04-05 at plan 01-09 checkpoint).
+**Blocks:** The `-race` invariant for any package that uses `testutils.NewSetup` + `GetTestInstance` more than once in the same `go test -race` process.
+Currently affects `web/webdav/` (exposed for the first time by plan 01-09's final sweep) and any other package doing the same stacking pattern.
+**Discovered in:** Plan 01-09 Task 2 (final race-enabled sweep).
+**Fully analysed in:** `.planning/phases/01-foundation/01-VALIDATION.md` → "Outstanding Gaps" → "Gap 1 — Pre-existing test-infrastructure race under `-race`".

+**Root cause (one paragraph):** `testutils.GetTestInstance` calls `stack.Start`, which spawns a `memScheduler` goroutine that owns an `AntivirusTrigger` reading `config.FsURL()` on a long-lived timer.
+That goroutine outlives the test that started it.
+The NEXT test's setup calls `config.UseTestFile`, which mutates `pkg/config/config` globals via `config.UseViper`.
+The write in test N's setup races with the read in test N-1's still-running antivirus scheduler.
+Reproducible on `master` without any WebDAV code, reproducible after removing `gowebdav_integration_test.go` — the race is entirely in the stack-wide test fixture, not in Phase 1 code.

+**Files involved (all non-webdav):**
+- `pkg/config/config/config.go` (write: `UseViper` line 1009, read: `FsURL` line 475)
+- `model/job/trigger_antivirus.go` (`AntivirusTrigger.pushJob` line 102 — the reader)
+- `model/job/mem_scheduler.go` (`memScheduler.StartScheduler` line 59 — owns the leaked goroutine)
+- `model/stack/main.go` (`Start` line 104 — launches the scheduler)
+- `tests/testutils/test_utils.go` (`TestSetup.GetTestInstance` line 178 — no teardown hook)

+**Preferred fix (smallest blast radius first):**
+1. Add a `t.Cleanup` hook in `testutils.TestSetup` (or a new `testutils.NewSetup` teardown) that calls `stack.Shutdown` or an equivalent scheduler-stop before the next test can mutate `config.*`.
+Touches one file in `tests/testutils/`.
+2. Wrap `pkg/config/config` package globals in a `sync.RWMutex` so concurrent read/write is safe by construction.
+Touches one file in `pkg/config/config/` but affects every reader/writer.
+3. Make `memScheduler.StartScheduler` respect a per-test context so the goroutine exits with the test that started it.
+Larger surface — touches the job scheduler lifecycle.

+**Verification when resolved:** `go test ./web/webdav/... -race -count=1 -timeout 5m` exits 0 with zero `WARNING: DATA RACE` reports.
+Re-run against every Phase 1 test file — all should be race-clean.
+Then flip VALIDATION.md to drop the `nyquist_caveat` line.

+**Disposition decision point:** at the next phase transition (Phase 1 → Phase 2), user will decide whether this becomes a new decimal phase `01.1-race-harness` (runs before Phase 2) OR is rolled in as Phase 2 Task 0 (test-harness hardening prerequisite).
+Do not create a new phase directory until that decision is made.

 ---

 ## Session Continuity